huangw/dev_flow-gem/README.md

 - `dw init` default command if no `.dev_flow` file found.

-- `dw [info]` or `dw` without command will list the tasks and if the working directory is clean, let user chose which tasks to start with.
+- `dw [info]` or `dw` without command will list the tasks and if the working directory is clean, let user chose to switch to working for known tasks.

-- `dw progress 0-99` set task progress. `dw pg` is an alias of progress.
+- `dw progress 0-98` set task progress. `dw pg` is an alias of `dw progress`.
+You are encouraged to frequently use this command to store you changes to remote servers (typically several times a day).

-- `dw complete` set task progress to 100 (complete a task), send to leader.
+- `dw complete` set task progress to 99 (complete a task), urge the leader to review/test and close it.

-- `dw close`/`dw release` close the task by the leader, or release a release branch (to master trunk).
+- `dw close`/`dw release` close the task by the leader, or release it (to master trunk).

-- `dw update-roadmap` or `dw ur` update the roadmap.
+- `dw update-roadmap` or `dw ur` used for update the roadmap (should only be used on `devleop` trunk).

-- `dw cleanup` will delete local branches corresponding completed tasks.
+- `dw cleanup` will delete local branches corresponding completed tasks (TODO).